novicap/api-docs/source/index.html.md

 # Permissions

-We really take care about data protection, so we use individual permissions for every endpoint.
+Not all API endpoints are available and you must have specific permission to use an endpoint.

-To be able to use an endpoint, you must have access to it.
-Normally we provide you with the permissions you need, but if you get an error trying to access to a specific endpoint, please, don't hesitate to contact api@novicap.com.
+If you get receive an error while trying to access a specific endpoint, do not hesitate to contact our API team at api@novicap.com to request access.